mlochbaum/BQN/doc/selfcmp.md

 *See the [APL Wiki page](https://aplwiki.com/wiki/Unique_Mask) on this function as well.*

 Mark Firsts (`∊`) is the simplest self-search function: it returns `0` for any major cell of the argument that is a duplicate of an earlier cell and `1` for a major cell that's the first with its value.
-To implement [Deduplicate](#deduplicate) in terms of Mark Firsts, just filter out the duplicates with `∊⊸/`.
+To implement [Deduplicate](#deduplicate) in terms of Mark Firsts, just [filter](replicate.md) out the duplicates with `∊⊸/`.

         ∊   3‿1‿4‿1‿5‿9‿2‿6‿5

         ∊⊸/ 3‿1‿4‿1‿5‿9‿2‿6‿5

 Mark Firsts has other uses, of course.
 Instead of keeping the unique values, you might remove the first of each value with `¬∘∊⊸/`.
-You can use `∧´∊` to check that an array has no duplicate major cells, or `+´∘∊` to count the number of unique ones.
+You can use `∧´∊` to check that an array has no duplicate major cells, or `+´∊` to count the number of unique ones.

 What about marking the elements that appear exactly once?
-There's a trick for this: find the cells that are firsts running both forwards (`∊`) and backwards (`∊⌾⌽`).
+There's a trick for this: find the cells that are firsts running both forwards (`∊`) and [backwards](reverse.md) (`∊⌾⌽`).
 Such a cell has no equal before it, nor after it, so it's unique in the entire array.

         (∊∧∊⌾⌽) "duck"‿"duck"‿"teal"‿"duck"‿"goose"